rsnel/scubed3/README.md

 ## Tutorial

 Create a partition, file or logical volume of, say, `4GiB`.
-And a mountpoint `/mnt/scubed3`.
+You will also need at least two mountpoints, one for `scubed3` (/mnt/scubed3) itself and any number for the `scubed3` devices you create (/mnt/test).

 Then run

     # scubed3 -f -b /dev/PARTITION /mnt/scubed3